CULVERS charge on bank statement: what it is and how to verify it

 What should I do if I recognize Culver's but the amount seems wrong?

-When should I contact my bank right away?
+When should I contact my bank immediately?

 Your Legal Rights